TheLastProject/SimpleGeoIPForwardAuth/README.md

 # Simple GeoIP ForwardAuth for Traefik

-Return HTTP 200 is the IP is allowed to access services, HTTP 403 otherwise.
+Return HTTP 200 if the IP is allowed to access services, HTTP 403 otherwise.

 ## Preparation
 You will need the GeoLite2-City.mmdb database from MaxMind.